 Now in its 10th year, the FAEA award competition was launched in 2008 by Emmanuel Cargill and Yves Coléon, two members of Club 600, a leadership organization of francophone senior executives and business owners.
-Its goal is to help young French American entrepreneurs launch their business venture in the US and provide a network of and guidance from experienced business leaders, who serve as mentors.
+Its goal is to help French American entrepreneurs launch their business venture in the US and provide a network of and guidance from experienced business leaders, who serve as mentors.

 Each entry will be judged by our jury, whose members representing a breadth of expertise in variety of areas of business and industries.
 Pitches will be evaluated against five criteria: clarity, market and customer needs analysis, innovation, entrepreneurial background of entrants, and early market success.

-Two winners will be selected by the audience during the Award Ceremony held in New York City on May 22nd 2017.
+Two winners will be selected during the Award Ceremony held in New York City on June 25, 2018.

-The Prizes are a cash prize of $10,000 for the first place winner and of $5,000.
-Both the first-place winner and the second-place winner will receive coaching by CCE Dreamstart following their successful 1234 formula and other in-kind prizes, coaching and media exposure to help them accelerate the development of their startup in the US.
+The first-place winner will receive a cash prize of $10,000.
+The second-place winner will receive a cash prize of $5,000.
+Both the first-place winner and the second-place winner will receive coaching by CCE Dreamstart following their successful 1234 formula and other in-kind prizes as well as media exposure to help them accelerate the development of their startup in the US.